Car Insurance for Minivans

 Rearview Camera

-Rearview or backup cameras make it easier to spot obstacles when reversing, reducing the likelihood of backing accidents in parking lots or driveways.
+Rearview or backup cameras make it easier to spot obstacles when reversing, reducing backing accidents in parking lots or driveways.

 Additional Minivan Car Insurance Coverage

-If you rely on your minivan for family use, school drop-offs or weekend travel, basic coverage may not be enough.
-These extra coverage options can help protect your vehicle and your passengers.
+Basic coverage may not be enough if you rely on your minivan for family use, school drop-offs or weekend travel.
+These extra coverage options help protect your vehicle and passengers.

 Coverage